20+ Uses For Pesto & A Recipe For Homemade Pesto Sauce - The Nibble Webzine Of Food Adventures 20+ Uses For Pesto & A Recipe For Homemade Pesto Sauce

 Whether it’s your own or store-bought, here’s how to store pesto.

-*Pesto croutons: Combine 4 cups bread cubes, 3 tablespoons pesto and 2 tablespoons olive oil.
-Spread on a baking sheet; bake 20 minutes at 350°F.
+*To make pesto croutons: Combine 4 cups bread cubes, 3 tablespoons pesto and 2 tablespoons olive oil.
+Spread on a baking sheet and bake for 20 minutes at 350°F.

 Please follow and like us: